 Stark’s Vacuum Museum

-The last time I vaccumed my apartment, the very, very last thing on my mind was going to a place dedicated to reflecting and emphasizing the importance of keeping my floors clean.
+The last time I vacuumed my apartment, the very, very last thing on my mind was going to a place dedicated to reflecting and emphasizing the importance of keeping my floors clean.
 Of that various weird things to do in Portland, count me out on this one permanently.

 A vegan strip club

 Yes, Vegans are plentiful in the Portland area.
 How plentiful are they, do you ask?
-Well, there are enough of them that they make up the entire clientel of the Casa Diablo, which is not only a vegan strip club… it is vampire themed.
+Well, there are enough of them that they make up the entire clientele of the Casa Diablo, which is not only a vegan strip club… it is vampire themed.

-Unlike the vaccum musuem, although I am far from a vegan, this is one of the weird things to do in Portland that both of us are going to enjoy next time we go there.
+Although I am far from a vegan, this is one of the weird things to do in Portland that both of us are going to enjoy next time we go there.

 The Shanghai Tunnels